stuartcryan/advanced-google-maps-alfred-workflow/README.md

 If you wish to use this workflow to handle directions to a contact's address you may do so by completing the following additional steps.

 1. In Alfred's Preferences click on Features --> Contacts
-2. Double click on the 'Address' field
+2. Click the plus button
+3. In Contact field, select 'Address'
-3. In the dropdown, select "Search Contact Address with Advanced Google and Apple Maps Search"
+3. In the Action dropdown, select "Search Contact Address with Advanced Google and Apple Maps Search"
 4. Ensure you correctly configure the contactHandler parameter as per the instructions under the Configuration section.

 ### Fallback Search Setup